Hiking in Desolation Sound

 Despite being famous for kayaking, Desolation Sound also has plenty of opportunities for land-based exploration

-Opportunities for hiking abound around Desolation Sound, both on trail and off, and are a great way to explore the many diverse environments in the area.
+Elsewhere in Desolation, opportunities for hiking are exceptional, and it is a great way to explore the many diverse environments in the area beyond the paddling.

-Hop in your kayak and within 30 minutes to 2 hours you can be at a trailhead.
+Hop in your kayak with the rest of your group and within 30 minutes to 2 hours you can be at a trailhead.
 Climb up to a scenic viewpoint for lunch.
 Get lost amongst towering ancient forests.
 Even hike to the shore of a warm freshwater lake for a refreshing swim in the summer sun.

 10676 Crowther Road